cNorspang/ASTEPWikiBak/services/TNM_Combiner_WeightCombiner.md

 _Request type_: **GET**
 _Path_: "/info"

-#### Usage
+##### Usage
 Used to get information about the service.

-The information is in the form of a redirect to the readme which is present on gitlab.
+The information is in the form of a redirect to the readme which is present on [GitLab](https://daisy-git.cs.aau.dk/astep-2021/astep-6/-/blob/master/README.md).

-The readme can also be found [here](https://daisy-git.cs.aau.dk/astep-2021/astep-6/-/blob/master/README.md).